IOxCyber/Linux-octo/Chapter6.md

 ## Manage Local Users:
 ## Create a User:
-- `useradd username` command creates a user called username.
+- To creates a user called username `useradd username`
+- To add user to suplementery group while creating the user `useradd -G group_name user_name`

 ## Delete a User:
 - `userdel username` command removes the username user from /etc/passwd, but leaves the user's home directory intact.